-- Distract yourself by going for a walk, taking a shower, writing, or drawing.
+- Distract yourself by going for a walk, working out, writing, or drawing.

 The second step of anger management is to fix the underlying issue.

 There is no packaged formula here.
-It all depends on your situation and why you are angry.
+It all depends on why you are angry.

 Is it a trivial argument with a random stranger?
-I am embarrassed to admit it, but I’ve screamed at delivery agents and Uber drivers.
+I’m embarrassed to admit it, but I’ve screamed at delivery agents and Uber drivers.
 Don’t make the same mistakes.

-Finally, keep in mind that sharing honest feedback doesn’t require you to destroy your precious relationships.
-It’s possible to speak openly and to be respectful.
+Finally, the book reminds us that sharing honest feedback doesn’t require you to destroy your precious relationships.
+It’s possible to speak openly and to be respectful, at the same time.